andhernand/golfleague/README.md

 ***NOTE:*** In the [appsettings.json](src/GolfLeague.Api/appsettings.json) file, the ConnectionString contains hard-coded values that are not synced with the [.env](.env) file.
 If you make changes to the [.env](.env) file and don't update the [appsettings.json](src/GolfLeague.Api/appsettings.json) file, you may run into problems.

+***NOTE:*** I chose to store the passwords in the .env file, for example only.
+Please use secrets or a key/value vault.

 ## Start MSSQL Server with Docker

 Make sure Docker Desktop is running, then execute the following command to start the MSSQL server container: